transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

   **Result**: This would mean the system lacks a stable mechanism for removing structure or resolving complexity, leading to fundamental incoherence and instability.
 The framework couldn't reliably simplify or return to a ground state.

 Therefore, the observed and necessary A2/R2 asymmetry serves as direct manifest evidence for the inherent, minimal asymmetry of the origin structure itself, which we identify as TN.
-TN thus provides a single, unified structural reason for the two distinct, necessary behaviors concerning the persistence or dissolution of The Gap (`—`) under cancellation.
+TN thus provides a coherent structural reason for the two distinct, necessary behaviors concerning the persistence or dissolution of The Gap (`—`) under cancellation.

 **Parsimony Argument & Intuition vs. Structure**